 - 1 tablespoon chia seeds

-- Add 1 pouch of oatmeal and ¼ cup milk to each of 2 pint-sized (2 cup/475 ml) mason jars.
-Shake each to combine well; refrigerate 8 hours or overnight.
+- Add 1 pouch of oatmeal and ¼ cup milk to each of 2 pint-sized mason jars.
+Shake each to combine well.

-- Refrigerate the coconut milk (while still in the can) until fully chilled, 8 hours or overnight.
-Open the can from the bottom and drain off the thinner, liquid-y coconut milk (you can reserve it for use in something else, such as a smoothie, if you want).
+- Open the can of coconut milk from the bottom and drain off the thinner, liquid-y coconut milk (you can reserve it for use in something else, such as a smoothie, if you want).
 Transfer ⅓ cup of the thick, waxy-looking portion to a medium bowl, and whip it with a handheld electric beater until light and fluffy.

-- Add 1 cup chopped strawberries, honey, vanilla, and salt to a food processor or blender and pulse it until it forms a sauce (a few lumps are fine).
+- Add 1 cup chopped strawberries, honey, vanilla, and salt to a food processor or blender and pulse a couple until it forms a sauce (a few lumps are fine).